canonical/lxd/specs/command-line-user-experience.md

 **Description**
 Destroy a resource (e.g. container) and any attached data (configuration, snapshots, ...).
-This requires the resource in question be unused at the time.
+This will destroy the resource (container) even if it is currently in use.

 **Examples**